groupe-sii/ogham/README.md

 The samples are available in the [sample-standard-usage sub-project](https://github.com/groupe-sii/ogham/tree/master/sample-standard-usage).

+All these samples show how to send email through SMTP.
+See [configuration](https://github.com/groupe-sii/ogham/wiki/Configure-email) to know how to send email using another implementation.

 ### General

 This sample shows how to send a basic email.
 The sample is available [here](sample-standard-usage/src/main/java/fr/sii/ogham/sample/standard/email/BasicSample.java).